jimmybyrum/cache-stack/README.md

                    // default is true
   },

-  // the last param will always be the clearCache function function(errors, results, clearCache) {
+  function() {
-    // do something with the results
+    // do something when the function returns data
-    ...
   }
 );

+// cs.clear(); to clear the cache immediately.
 ```